This article looks at completing the warrant for possession form (bailiff form N325).

 High Court Enforcement Officers

-If you have obtained permission to transfer to the High Court at the time of applying for possession and still wish to transfer and use the High Court Enforcement Officer, please continue to follow that guidance.
+If you have obtained permission to transfer to the High Court when applying for possession and still wish to transfer and use the High Court Enforcement Officer, please continue to follow that guidance.

-If you haven’t obtained permission yet, due to recent cuts, some County Court bailiffs have long delays.
-You should contact your local county court, ask to speak to the bailiff and ask for a rough guide as to how quickly they can enforce a possession order.
-If they reply with an estimate longer than around 6 weeks, you might wish to consider applying to seek permission to transfer enforcement to the High Court.
+Some county courts’ bailiffs have long delays due to cuts if you haven’t obtained permission yet.
+You should contact your local county court, ask to speak to the bailiff and ask for a rough guide on how quickly they can enforce a possession order.
+If they reply with an estimate longer than around six weeks, you might wish to consider applying to seek permission to transfer enforcement to the High Court.
 (Anything less than 6 – 8 weeks probably isn’t worth the hassle).
-Using a HCEO can be expensive – easily £600 – £900.
+Using an HCEO can be expensive – easily £600 – £900.

 Possession Claim Online (PCOL)

 - six years or more have elapsed since the date of the judgment or order